 If the outside of your house needs painting, now’s the time to do it.
 It’s possible to find painters on Craigslist or other online sites who cost less than big professional companies.
 You can also do it yourself.

 While it can be expensive to paint the outside of your home, if it needs it, think about your potential return on investment for a fresh coat of paint.

 Head to the garden center and purchase a tray of annuals to plant around your mailbox and front beds, if you’re selling your house in the spring.

 Put a pair of ferns or a hanging plant by the front door.
 Make sure your front windows and doors are freshly painted, or at very least look neat and clean.

 Many people forget this incredibly important step.
-Staging your home makes the difference between a home that sells quickly and one that takes months to sell.
+Staging your home makes the difference between a home selling quickly and one taking months to sell.

 Box up picture frames, knick-knacks, and appliances on counters.
 Store them in a closet or the garage during the selling process.

 Move your china cabinet out of your living room and store it in the garage temporarily.
 Box up 90% of your kids’ toys and books (amazingly, they will probably be happier with just a few toys and books to play with).

-You probably want to ask local realtors for their opinion or call a friend whose style you admire to help you during the process to give you fresh eyes.
+You probably want to ask local realtors for their opinion.
+Or call a friend whose style you admire to help you during the process to give you fresh eyes.

 Call in the Professionals